VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1819, the USA purchased Florida from Spain for the cancellation of a $5 million debt**
+- ⚡ Daily fun fact: **People from North America prefer pickles with warts, where as Europeans prefer pickles with no warts**

 <h3 align="left">Connect with me:</h3>
 <p align="left">